citp/privacy-policy-historical/c/co/cot/cottonon.com.md

 **Mail:** The Privacy Officer, Cotton On Group, 14 Shepherd Court, North Geelong, Victoria 3215
 **Phone:** 1800 420 176 (from within Australia)
 **Email:** [privacyofficer@cottonon.com](mailto:privacyofficer@cottonon.com)
 Please note that the above email address should not be used for recruitment enquiries.
-Please direct all recruitment enquiries to recruitment@cottonon.com.au
+For recruitment information and enquiries, please visit the [ Careers website](http://www.cottonongroupcareers.com/dashboard)
+.